12 Voice Agent Platforms Compared: Vapi, Ultravox, Retell, & More

 Recommendations:

 • ElevenLabs – Use when branding, tone, and expressiveness of voice output matter.
+Now also a full Conversational AI 2.0 platform if vendor consolidation is preferred.

 Summary